Unified Application Data Document Model

 • Data Delivery - Delivery API can deliver transaction XML which will automatically deliver the server side information to a customer where transaction properties require additional effort.

-• Encryption - A transaction XML data is always encrypted in the database where transaction properties are not.
-This will protect against any PII data being exposed.
+• Encryption - A transaction form XML data is always obfuscated in the database, while transaction properties are not.
+This protects against any PII data being exposed.

 When you prefill the application or hydrate it with details like created account numbers, you should consider carefully what data to include in each tag because it goes to the browser.
 In most cases, you should only send masked values, not the raw ones.
 You should keep the raw values on the server-side only.